England v Russia Euro 2016 Betting Tips 10/06/16

 Newer players to look out for include PFA Young Player of the year Dele Alli who can provide a lot of pace and energy going forward.
 Eric Dier is another talented Spurs midfielder, intelligent at reading the game and was instrumental at beating Germany in the friendly in March.

 Russia’s road to France hit a couple of bumps with back to back losses to Austria but they ended the qualifying round in second spot.
-Artem Dzyuba additon to the squad and team focal point has paid off very well with the Zenit man slotting four goals past Liechtenstein.
+Artem Dzyuba addition to the squad and team focal point has paid off very well with the Zenit man slotting four goals past Liechtenstein.

 The loss of Valencia’s Denis Cheryshev and CSKA Moscow’s Alan Dzagoev due to injury towards the end of the season will be a huge loss to head coach Leonid Slutsky and it will be difficult for the Russian’s to dominate the midfield without them.

 England would look to be favourites for this game given their current run of form, but previous results have shown that they appear to self-destruct when it comes to major competitions.
 Russia will not be a walk-over but that said they are missing key players in midfield which will give England an advantage.
-We expect to see a cagey first half but with England building into the game and taking 3-points in the second half.
+We expect to see a cagey first half but with England building into the game and taking three points in the second half.

 When and what time is England game?